investitorLige/torch-translation-model/README.md

 The src file is only for reference, everything is done in colab notebooks using their gps from the cloud.
 TODO: organize the notebook better.

+The src file is working fine but no model is trained and there are no datasets nor data.

 (Optional) Enable mixed precision with NVIDIA Apex:
 !pip install nvidia-apex